jacevareafit/jravel-st0263/lab3-2y3-3/README_Lab3-3.md

 - [x] Creation of an AWS redshift cluster.
 - [x] Execute basic queries in the 'tickit' demo database
-- [x] Create an IAM role for Amazon Redshift and run queries to create an external database
+- [x] Create an IAM role for Amazon Redshift and run queries to create an external database in AWS s3 bucket
 - [x] Creation of an ERM cluster an store data with hive

 ---